GH0ZTYTV/grapplie/README.md

 # Grapplie
-A simple Grappling Hook plugin.
+A simple Grappling Hook plugin for Spigot.